 2021-2022: St Elisabeth's CE will receive £104,910

-The date of our next Pupil Premium Review will be September 2022
+The date of our next Pupil Premium Review was September 2022

 The DfE guidance states that schools are free to spend their Pupil Premium allocation as they see fit since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 However, they also remind schools that they are accountable for the impact of this spending.